You must form a PhD dissertation committee that includes a minimum of four members of the graduate faculty as follows:

 - A member of the Computer Science faculty who agrees to supervise your dissertation work (your "chair").

-- A member of the UMass Amherst graduate faculty from outside of the School of Computer Science (your "outside member").
+- A member of the UMass Amherst graduate faculty from outside of the College of Information and Computer Sciences (your "outside member").
 Most (not all) members of the UMass Amherst faculty are members of the graduate faculty, so faculty members from other UMass Amherst departments can serve in this role (and are the preferred choice).
 In addition, some (not all) members of the Five College faculty, have graduate faculty status and can serve in this capacity (including Computer Science faculty at those schools).
 Faculty outside the Five Colleges are not members of the UMass Amherst graduate faculty so cannot be your outside member.

 You should choose your chair and minor members for the contributions they will make to your thesis work.
 Your outside member may serve that purpose, but is formally on the committee to guarantee fairness and Graduate School standards.